kraviteja95/Human-Presence-Detection-in-Aerial-Distress-Scenario-Photographs/README.md

 ## Dataset Preprocessing

-- Step-1: Initial Preprocessing of C2A Dataset
+- Step-1: Initial Preprocessing of C2A Dataset (do this step alone in your local system).
   - Click (Single click or double click whatever works) on the `c2a_dataset_image_preprocessing.ipynb` file.
   - You will notice the file opened.
   - Update the `images_base_path` variable with proper C2A Dataset path.